OCC Conservation &

 Applicants should possess a resume of past sailing experiences that illustrate their ability to have a reasonable potential for success.
 The Review Committee recognizes that risk and uncertainty are factors in pushing frontiers and, as such, ambitious projects will not be viewed negatively.
 However, an Applicant(s) must demonstrate that they are a capable sailor and experience should be generally within the range of the difficulty of the stated objective while still allowing the Applicant to push boundaries and expand existing skill sets.

-A Grant Recipient may be called upon to provide deliverables such as trip reports, photography/video, slideshows, articles, media, participate in OCC-led volunteer commitments and community outreach.
+That in line with the OCC Code of Ethics, recipients are required to comply with the laws and regulations of whichever territory they are sailing whilst actively benefitting from the Challenge Grant.
+Recipients may be called upon to provide deliverables such as trip reports, photography/video, slideshows, articles, media, participate in OCC-led volunteer commitments and community outreach.

 A Grant Recipient may be called upon to provide deliverables such as trip reports, photography/video, slideshows, articles, media, participate in OCC-led volunteer commitments and community outreach.
 Applications can be initially based on a simple 2 x A4 page written proposal t hat is appropriately referenced and email to ChallengeGrant@OceanCruisingClub.Org.
 Furthermore, Applicants should demonstrate a commitment to their objective by expressing a detailed understanding of the proposed expedition’s objective, timeline, budget, and logistics, including what permits and/or visas may be required.
 All third-party funding or support must be disclosed.
 Applications can be submitted anytime but the Grant Program has limited funds available annually, so applicants are encouraged to submit applications as early as possible.